antongolub/misc/packages/topoconfig/extends/README.md

 > Flexible config extender

 ## Motivation
 Many tools provide `extends` feature for their configs, but they _seem_ not flexible enough.
-Different scenarios require corresponding merging approaches.
+Different scenarios require corresponding approaches.
 For example, `tsconfig` applies deep merge to `compilerOptions`, while `prettier` concatenates `overrides` array sections, etc. So we have to implement these nuances on site every time, and it's tiring and annoying a bit.
 I think we could make this a little simpler.

 ## Status
 Working draft